jaclu/spd/README.md

 ### export / import FS

-If I import a pristine FS and mount it, in ordeer to "get back to a clean env" the procedure is somewhat simpler, since the mount is remembered between reboots, even if the FS is replaced.
+If I import a pristine FS and mount it, in order to "get back to a clean env" the procedure is somewhat simpler, since the mount is remembered between reboots, even if the FS is replaced.
 The mountpoint must however exist, so I typically do a delete / install cycle every now and then: